parflow/parflow/docs/user_manual/intro.rst

 in the literature and are a terrific initial starting point for a new ParFlow user.

-Chapter 4 :ref:`Manipulating Data` describes data analysis and processing.
-Chapter 5 :ref:`Model_Equations` provides the basic equations solved by ParFlow.
-Chapter 6 :ref:`ParFlow Files` describes the formats of the various files used by ParFlow.
+:ref:`Manipulating Data` describes data analysis and processing. :ref:`Model_Equations` provides the basic equations solved by ParFlow. :ref:`ParFlow Files` describes the formats of the various files used by ParFlow.
 These chapters are really intended to be used as reference material.
 This manual provides some overview of ParFlow some information on building the code, examples